-Other than the amounts described above, we did not pay our executive officers, including our named executive officers, any other annual bonuses or incentive amounts in 2018.
+Other than the amounts described above, we did not pay our executive officers, including our named executive officers, any other annual bonuses or incentive amounts in 2019 under the 2019 Bonus Program.

-The annual incentive bonus payments made to our named executive officers for 2018 are set forth in the "Summary Compensation Table" below.
+The annual incentive bonus payments made to our named executive officers for 2019 are set forth in the "2019 Summary Compensation Table" below.